kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 1. **Kubelet (writer).** On receiving the shutdown signal, before terminating any Pod, the shutdown manager publishes `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True` in a single Node status update.
-It sets both `False` if the shutdown is cancelled, and unconditionally clears any lingering `True` values at startup before reporting `Ready`.
+If `DrainInProgress` is already `True` — set by `kubectl drain` or another writer — the kubelet leaves that entry untouched and writes only `GracefulNodeShutdownInProgress`.
+When termination reaches the critical tier it publishes `GracefulNodeShutdownCriticalPhase=True`.
+Its admission handler rejects only Pods whose priority falls in the tier being terminated or one already terminated.
+It sets the conditions it wrote back to `False` if the shutdown is cancelled, and at startup sets any lingering `True` value on any of the three conditions to `False` before reporting `Ready`.
-2. **DaemonSet controller (reader).** While a node has both conditions `True`, the controller creates no DaemonSet Pods on that node (*suppression*, below).
+2. **DaemonSet controller (reader).** While a node has `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True`, the controller creates no non-critical DaemonSet Pods on that node; once `GracefulNodeShutdownCriticalPhase` is also `True`, it creates none at all (*suppression*, below).
 It still deletes failed DaemonSet Pods on the node without replacing them, and does not touch running ones.
 3. **Node Lifecycle Controller (NLC; narrow writer).** Never asserts `True`.
-   Clears the conditions when the kubelet has been lost and the node is taken offline, so a node that dies mid-shutdown does not carry stale state into removal or recovery.
+   Sets the conditions to `Unknown` (reason `NodeStatusUnknown`) when the kubelet has been lost and the node is taken offline, so a node that dies mid-shutdown does not carry stale state into removal or recovery.

 Only `status: "True"` has behavioral effect. `False`, `Unknown`, and an absent condition are all equivalent to "no shutdown in progress" for every reader.